Our Subjective List of The Best Books of 2016

-Elliot Ross is a former editorial board member of Africa is a Country.
+Elliot Ross was a member of the editorial board of Africa is a Country.

 The Juventus team of Ghana’s Kwadwo Asamoah, Italy’s Angelo Ogbonna and the French pair Patrice Evra and Paul Pogba.